Plungė District Municipality

 Plungė District Municipality (Plungės rajono savivaldybė, Samogitian: Plongės rajuona savivaldībė) is one of 60 municipalities in Lithuania.

 Tourism and pilgrimage

-Major tourist attraction is Lake Plateliai and nearby town Plateliai.
+Major tourist attractions are Lake Plateliai and the nearby town of Plateliai.
 All year round and especially in summer, this municipality attracts many pilgrims from all over the world to its annual Christian celebrations in Žemaičių Kalvarija.

 Municipality council

 Plungė District Municipality Council is the governing body of the Plungė District Municipality. it is responsible for municipality laws.
 The council is composed of 25 member elected for four-year terms.

-The council is the member of The Association of Local Authorities in Lithuania.
+The council is a member of the Association of Local Authorities in Lithuania.